What to Do About Thinning Hair

 Thinning hair and a receding hair line can do a number on your confidence.
 Although there are several causes for thinning hair in men, genetics typically trump all of them.
 Thankfully, there are still some ways to manage thinning hair and a receding hair line in men without resorting to an ugly combover.
 Try these hair thinning tips for men to slow down thinning hair and men’s hair loss.

 1. Avoid overwashing your hair.
 When you first notice thinning hair or a receding hair line, your first instinct might be to wash more often in an effort to maintain the integrity of your remaining hair.
 This is a bad idea since too much washing can actually contribute to men’s hair damage and men’s hair loss.
-Use amen’s daily shampoo only once a day for best results.
-“5 Dandruff Solutions for Men” offers some suggestions for dealing with another common men’s hair problem.
+Use a men’s daily shampoo only once a day for best results.

 4. Grow some facial hair.
 Well-groomed facial hair can draw attention from thinning hair in men or a receding hair line in men.
 Just make sure you don’t overdo it – odd facial hair designs could actually make matters worse.
-Using amen’s shaving cream and men’s aftershave when grooming facial hair can minimize men’s shaving problems like ingrown hairs and razor burn.
-“4 Tips to Prevent Ingrown Hairs” offers more shaving and grooming advice.
+Using a men’s shaving cream and men’s aftershave when grooming facial hair can minimize men’s shaving problems like ingrown hairs and razor burn.

 7. Consult a physician.
 If you’re really concerned about your thinning hair, consult a physician.
 Your doctor knows your family history and can discuss the different options available to you.
 Medications and hair transplants are just a few of the different methods available to combat men’s thinning hair and a receding hair line.